danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/8_-_Chapter_8__Your_Enhancement_Path (1).md

 The chatbot captured emails with an extra incentive--a discount code for orders over a dozen loaves.
 As customers engaged with it, Benji had his hands full with feedback, night-and-day improvement iterations, and idea captures that would be woven into new offerings.

 Meanwhile, back at Razorbeam, the complex world of contracts loomed large.
-Miranda and Violetta needed answers swiftly regarding a lengthy vendor agreement.
+Eleanor and Miranda needed answers swiftly regarding a lengthy vendor agreement.
 They turned toward Claude, which could inherently grasp nuances in convoluted documents.
-Miranda stepped in with a determined prompt.
+Eleanor stepped in with a determined prompt.

-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "Analyze this vendor agreement and highlight all key responsibilities and deadlines using bullet points."

-With Claude's powerful natural language processing capabilities, it picked out the essential phrases, allowing Miranda to have a summarized version to work with at her fingertips.
+With Claude's powerful natural language processing capabilities, it picked out the essential phrases, allowing Eleanor to have a summarized version to work with at her fingertips.

 > **WHAT SHE GOT:**
 > "Key Responsibilities: - Vendor to deliver software updates quarterly. - Razorbeam liable for payment within 30 days post-receipt."